taraqfarhan/ggl/README.md

-Profile options: (Only for Chrome/Chromium/Brave Browser) -p profile            set a specific chrome profile for searching -l --list             list all the chrome profiles -I --incog            open Google Chrome in incognito mode --conf --config       open the config file
+Profile options: (Only for Chrome/Chromium/Brave Browser) -p profile            set a specific chrome profile for searching -l --list             list all the chrome profiles and their keys -I --incog            open Google Chrome/Chromium or Brave in incognito mode --conf --config       open the config file